cis-ash/MM-Bundle-Launcher/README.md

 The MM Bundle Launcher configured to run windows games from [Indiepocalypse Zine issue #1](https://pizzapranks.itch.io/indiepocalypse-1).

+(insert video here)

 The MM Bundle Launcher running the example provided in the repo.
 See it for yourself by cloning the repo and running `Launcher.exe`in the `Launcher Example` folder.

+(insert video here)

 ## What can it do?

 It **can**:

 - launch exe files
-- open pdf files
-- open html files and play html5 games
+- open files using default app
-- play videos
-- emulate Gameboy ROMs (other consoles not included but should be easy enough to add)
+- run an emulator with the game already loaded and ready to play
 - open folders in file explorer
 - be used with a controller